 Begin with the core topic you want to explore.
 Drag a shape onto the canvas to contain it.
 The hierarchy of your concept map will start from here.

 Make a list of all the key ideas that relate to your core topic.
 This list is called the parking lot.
 Order them from most general first to most specific last.

 Move your key concepts from the parking lot to the diagram, drawing connecting lines as you go.
 Label the lines with text to show how the ideas are related.

 Customize and format

 Personalize and organize your diagram by adding colors and images.
 As you learn more about your core topic, update your diagram.

 Present and share your work

-Publish your concept map using Lucidchart’s easy sharing options.
-Share it directly within Lucidchart, print it, or download it as a PNG, JPEG, or PDF.
+Use Lucidchart’s easy sharing options to present your concept map.
+You can share the diagram directly within Lucidchart, print it, or download it as a PNG, JPEG, or PDF.